-The Hook Center for Educational Leadership and District Renewal, endowed by Harold S. Hook in 2004, is an initiative of the University of Missouri College of Education focused on leadership, management, governance, and policy.
-Drawing on the immense pool of talented researchers and practitioners affiliated with the college, as well as our associated partners, the Hook Center translates research and experience into best practices that help educators more effectively manage and operate schools.
+The Hook Center for Educational Leadership and District Renewal was founded at the University of Missouri’s College of Education in 2004 to focus on improving the governance, leadership, and management of schools.
+Drawing on the college’s broad pool of talented researchers, practitioners, associated partners, and collaborating school districts, the Hook Center transforms knowledge gained from research and practice into innovative processes, trainings, and tools that help educators more effectively lead, operate, and improve schools.

-The Hook Center’s focus areas are institutions, policy, and leaders:
+The Hook Center’s improvement focus areas are systems, processes, and people:

 - Systems –embracing sustainable continuous improvement by focusing on the connections between educators and the processes and strategies they use to lead and manage individual programs, departments, schools, districts, or colleges.

 - Processes –identifying, defining, applying, and improving processes to support innovative and effective school leadership and governance at all levels.